Yes, that leaf in the top left is this town's only "Shop".

 - Trading posts in remote jungles and such qualify by definition, for example that of J.H.
 Slick in the Jumanji animated series.

-- The Simpsons: The Android's Dungeon seems to be the only shop in Springfield where one can buy comic books.
+- The Android's Dungeon seems to be the only shop in Springfield where one can buy comic books.
 In a bit of Irony, the one day the Shop Keeper tried to gloat about it to customers threatening to buy comics elsewhere was the day a bigger comic book shop was opening across the street from his.